Terms and Conditions Template

 spotify terms and conditions

-Dispute Resolutions And Indemnification Clause
+What Goes Into The Dispute Resolutions And Indemnification Clause?

-You should also establish how you agree to handle consumer disputes within your terms and conditions.
-Typically this goes in a dispute resolution or indemnification clause.
+You should establish how you agree to handle consumer disputes within your terms and conditions.

-Below, see another example from Spotify.
+Below, see another example of this clause from Spotify.

 spotify terms and conditions example 4

-Corrections And Inaccuracies Clause
+What Goes Into The Corrections And Inaccuracies Clause?

-We’re all human, so within your terms and conditions agreement, include a clause that reminds users that you’re not liable for mistakes or errors on your site.
+Within your terms and conditions agreement, include a clause that reminds users that you’re not liable for mistakes or errors on your site.

 This section covers your back just in case there are any inconsistencies in your content, allowing you to update it with the correct information at any time.